 While popping a cold sore might seem like a good idea, the reality is that it’s actually one of the worst things you can do during a cold sore outbreak.
 From scarring to a slower healing process, there are numerous disadvantages to popping a cold sore as if it were a pimple.

-Cold sores aren't simple annoyances.
-They go through an entire process of development that, from start to finish, could take a couple weks to go away.
-There are eight cold sore stages that make up a lifecycle.
-Initially, a cold sore isn’t visible, but can cause a burning or tingling sensation to occur on or around your lips.
-After a few days, the itching area develops a small sore—the earliest visible stage of a cold sore.
+There are eight cold sore stages that make up a life cycle.
+Initially, a cold sore isn’t visible, but can cause a burning or tingling sensation to occur on or around your lips — a time period called a “prodrome.”
+After usually a day or two, the itching area develops a small sore — the earliest visible stage of a cold sore.

 Over the course of several days, the cold sore develops into a blister before “opening” on your lip and releasing viral fluid.
 The cold sore then develops into a scab and heals over the course of one to two weeks, usually without leaving behind a scar.

-When you pop a cold sore, there’s a serious chance you’ll release the infectious viral fluid onto your skin.
+When you pop a cold sore, there’s a serious chance you’ll release the infectious viral fluid onto other parts of your skin.
 Through direct contact, the fluid can spread to your fingers, eyes or genitals, causing a more severe herpes infection to develop.

 This definitely isn’t something you want.
 Since popping the cold sore causes the infectious fluid to become exposed to your skin, there’s also a higher risk of you spreading the HSV-1 virus to other people.